qstudio/export-user-data/readme.txt

 * Moved text-domain to string in preperation for addition to translate.wordpress.org
 * Added Log() method to allow for debugging to WP Error Log
 * Added Greek translation - Thanks @Leonidas Mi
+* Added option to limit export by last_updated date of specific xprofile field - Thanks to @cwjordan

 = 1.2.0 =
 * Data stored in recursive and serialized arrays is now exported in a flat string format with safer delimiters ( ||, ||| - etc. )